jkwellyn/orb_archetyper/README.md

   Help

   `$ orb-archetyper --help`
+  `$ orb-archetyper -h`

   ### Create a new project
+  Where "project-a "is the name of your project.

-  `$ orb-archetyper - cli -p comand-line -x coverage -i licence`
+  `$ orb-archetyper -t cli -p project-a -x coverage -i spec,spec_help -x logs -g`

+  Note: Inlcude, exlcude is comma separated and comtains no white space.
+  -g does a git init for ya.

   ###Output